netinupur/car-or-tree-with-Spark-DL/README.md

 ### Data Sourcing and Ingesting

-All our data was sourced from the [Open Images Dataset](https://storage.googleapis.com/openimages/web/download.html) s3 and Google Cloud Storage buckets
+All our data was sourced from the [Open Images Dataset](https://storage.googleapis.com/openimages/web/download.html) s3 and Google Cloud Storage buckets.

 We had two types of data:
 * Label information csv files
 * Image jpg files